Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 Analyst prepares quantitative assessment

-For Cyber: selects ICT asset with risk intelligence tags, assigns threat scenario with editable description and threat actor, inputs FAIR parameters.
+For Cyber: selects ICT asset with risk intelligence tags, assigns threat scenario with editable description and threat actor, inputs quantification parameters.
 For OR: selects business process with asset dependencies, assigns Basel Event Type scenario.
-AI suggests calibrated FAIR ranges for both.
+AI suggests calibrated ranges for both.

-Asset / Process Tagging AI FAIR Calibration Loss Modelling
+Asset / Process Tagging AI Calibration Loss Modelling

 10,000